marctrem/usbarmory-wiki-fork/Compliance-information.md

 As a reminder of the need to dispose of household appliances separately, the product is marked with a crossed-out wheeled dustbin.

-Units can be collected free of charge by F-Secure for disposal, contact [support](https://github.com/usbarmory/usbarmory/wiki#support) to arrange it.
+Units can be collected free of charge by WithSecure for disposal, contact [support](https://github.com/usbarmory/usbarmory/wiki#support) to arrange it.

 ## REACH and RoHS compliance declaration